nextpyp/pyp/docs/tutorials/tomo_empiar_10304.rst

 This tutorial shows how to convert raw tilt-series from `EMPIAR-10304 (E. coli. ribosomes) <https://www.ebi.ac.uk/empiar/EMPIAR-10304/>`_ into a ~4.9A resolution structure and resolve 8 different conformations.

-Total running time required to complete this tutorial: 32 hr.
+Total running time required to complete this tutorial: 32 hrs.

 We first use the command line to download and decompress a tbz file containing: 1) a script to download the raw tilt-series from EMPIAR, 2) corresponding metadata with tilt angles and acquisition order, and 3) an initial model: